elephantscale/es-training-new/docker/slides/Docker_Intro.md

 ---

-## Docker on Mac (Developer)
+## Docker Desktop on Mac (Developer)

 ![https://www.docker.com/sites/default/files/horizontal.png](../images/docker-horizontal.png)

-* Docker on Mac is only supported as a development platform.
+* Docker Desktop on Mac is only supported as a development platform.
   - There are no ”native” mac containers as there are on Linux and Windows
 * Docker for Mac uses only Linux containers
-  - Windows containers can be run entirely inside a VM
+  - Windows containers can be run entirely inside a VM (but this is not common)
-  - Linux Containers use a VM for the Linux kernel only
+  - Linux Containers use a VM for the Linux kernel only (much like Windows)
 * Docker for Mac uses Apple’s VM Hypervisor
+  - Note the Mac's BSD-based darwin kernel is not Linux and therefore must run a virtualized Linux Kernel.
+  - Usually turned on factory default (unlike most PCs)
+  - No special actions required.

 ![http://www.thriftysigns.com/apple-logo-decal-sticker-apple-logo](../images/apple-logo-decal-sticker-apple-logo-500x500.png) <!-- {"left" : 0.59, "top" : 5.02, "height" : 1.8, "width" : 1.8} -->